 NHL Playoff Zig Zag Theory

-The premise behind the Zig Zag Theory is that in a seven-game elimination series, the team coming off a loss is more likely to win the next game, regardless of the other variables in play.
+The Zig-Zag Theory is one of the most popular playoff betting strategies among sharp bettors, especially when it comes to wagering on the NBA postseason, but the NHL is not exempt from the idea.
+The premise behind the Zig-Zag Theory is that in a best-of-seven playoff series, the team coming off a loss is more likely to win the next game regardless of the other variables in play.

 Each game of a playoff series is obviously affected by the one that immediately precedes it, with momentum the most important factor to handicap.
 No team wants to go down 2-0 or 3-1 in a best-of-seven series, stacking the odds against advancing to the next round.

 The Zig-Zag Theory applies mainly to a competitive matchup between two fairly even teams, a series that should go six or seven games.
 Keep in mind, a dominant No. 1 seed coming off a big win in Game 1 over a lowly No. 8 seed is still unlikely to lose at home in Game 2, regardless of what the Zig-Zag Theory says.

 Do Not Follow Zig-Zag Theory Blindly